ExitValue.ai

 How much is my metal fabrication shop worth?

-Metal fabrication shops typically sell for 4-8x EBITDA, with an asset floor based on equipment value.
+Metal fabrication shops typically sell for platform-tier earnings multiples, with an asset floor based on equipment value.
 A shop generating $1.5M EBITDA with $2M in equipment would be valued at $6M-$12M.
 Shops with aerospace certifications, modern CNC equipment, and diversified customers command the upper end of this range.

 What EBITDA margin is typical for metal fabrication?